Offmat/article_JS_refactor/README.md

   'option[value="yield_partner"]'
 ];
 ```
 Thanks to *'open-closed principle'* we are able to change business logic of form with only adding some values and conditions on higher level of abstraction.
-We don't need to go inside component and changes anything.
+We don't need to go inside component and change anything.
 This refactor affected whole form, so you can imagine there were some additional sections and it all works based on arrays of values.
 We didn't reduce amount of code - as a matter of fact we even increased it (before/after):
 * *ResearchFormStateUpdater* - 211/282 lines
 * *ResearchDynamicFilter* - 267/256 lines
-It's all about array of values - 83 lines now, but its our public interface, our console to control process without tens of switchers.
+It's all about arrays of values in updater class - 83 lines now, but its our public interface, our console to control process without tens of switchers.